Quickback Docs

 Batch Create Records

-POST /rooms/batch
+POST /jobs/batch

 Content-Type: application/json